kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Some more considerations might be helpful.
 Let's again learn by example.

-I already mentioned the ready-to-use solutions for the problem of slaves running out of sync by Percona ([pt-table-checksum](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-checksum.html), [pt-table-sync](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-sync.html), but those make heavy use of Perl which may not be at your disposal and you may not be willing to install a big software packet just to connect to your database engine to begin with.
+For the problem of slaves running out of sync, I already mentioned the ready-to-use solutions by "Experts in Database Performance Management" Percona ([pt-table-checksum](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-checksum.html), [pt-table-sync](https://www.percona.com/doc/percona-toolkit/LATEST/pt-table-sync.html), but those make heavy use of Perl which may not be at your disposal and you may not be willing to install a big software packet just to connect to your database engine to begin with.
 So this is of no use for you.

 But there is another reason why to step back here.
 I concede that, at first glance, it's compelling to be lazy and use other people's programs, but you have to understand them, too, if you want to make use of them, and if these tools don't work out as expected, you will have to analyze their code anyway (if you can) and try to make sense of it and find that piece of code that doesn't do as it should (I am no expert in Perl and would not like to invest time and energy to become good enough to debug a program by Percona).